Chest pain when muscles of heart don’t receive enough oxygen

 1.)
 Stable angina

-- above mentioned criteria
+– The above-mentioned criteria

 2.)
 Unstable angina

-- can also occur at rest
+– It can also occur at rest

-- can last greater then 10 minutes
+– It may last greater than 10 minutes

-- can be more severe
+– Can be more severe

 Symptoms